July 1, 2012 – June 30, 2014

 c) If the recommendation of the President is negative, the President shall provide detailed and specific reasons in writing to the candidate including the respects in which he or she is deemed to have failed to satisfy the applicable criteria and send a copy to the Association.

-a) The President’s decision to deny reappointment, tenure, or promotion may be subject to arbitration following the procedures as provided in Article 13 of this Agreement.
+a) The President’s decision to deny reappointment, tenure, or promotion may be subject to arbitration following the procedures as provided in Article 13 of Part 4: Conditions of Appointment for Faculty.

 b) Upon notice of appeal of a decision by the President to deny reappointment, tenure or promotion, the University will provide a copy to the Faculty Association of the candidate’s file reviewed by the President.
 The file shall be modified to the extent necessary to protect the confidentiality required under Article 5.01(d) and to protect the identity of referees.